mpigsley/nebraska-mushrooms/src/cms/content/species/inocybe-sp-ne02.md

 2024 DNA results of _Inocybe sp-NE02_ represent it as a new, undescribed species from Nebraska Oak/Hickory forests.

-Members of these genus are known to be toxic.
+Members of this genus are known to be toxic.
 The toxin in question called **muscarine**.
 Please review the list of symptoms below.

 > The symptoms usually occur within 15-30 minutes of ingestion, and are focused on the involuntary nervous system.
 They include excessive salivation, sweating, tears, lactation (in pregnant women), plus severe vomiting and diarrhea.
 These symptoms may be accompanied by visual disturbances, irregular pulse, decreased blood pressure, and difficulty breathing.
 Victims normally recover within 24 hours, but severe cases may result in death due to respiratory failure.
 Atropine is a specific antidote, but must be administered by a physician.
 Dogs are particularly susceptible to the toxin muscarine. [(Beug, 2024)](https://namyco.org/interests/toxicology/mushroom-poisoning-syndromes/#muscarine)